blinken/amz_sp_api/lib/fba-small-and-light-api-model/docs/SmallAndLightApi.md

 require 'fba-small-and-light-api-model'

 api_instance = AmzSpApi::FbaSmallAndLightApiModel::SmallAndLightApi.new

-seller_sku = 'seller_sku_example' # String | The seller SKU that identifies the item.
+seller_sku = "seller_sku_example" # String | The seller SKU that identifies the item.

-marketplace_ids = ['marketplace_ids_example'] # Array<String> | The marketplace in which to remove the item from the Small and Light program.
+marketplace_ids = ["marketplace_ids_example"] # Array<String> | The marketplace in which to remove the item from the Small and Light program.
 Note: Accepts a single marketplace only.

 begin